sifferman/labs-with-cva6/guides/synthesis.md

 ## Memory

-Memories in designs are common, and FPGAs often have built-in block RAMs (BRAMs) that you can use!
+Memories in designs are common, so FPGAs often have built-in block RAMs (BRAMs) that you can use.
 Unfortunately, synthesis tools are usually really bad at inferring memories from a design, and will often incorrectly infer an array of DFFs.
 If you want a BRAM, then you should either use target-specific BRAM primitives ([SB_RAM40_4K](https://www.latticesemi.com/-/media/LatticeSemi/Documents/ApplicationNotes/MO/MemoryUsageGuideforiCE40Devices.ashx?document_id=47775), [RAMB36E1](https://docs.xilinx.com/r/en-US/ug953-vivado-7series-libraries/RAMB36E1), etc.) or write clear behavioral code that the tool developers allow for memory inference.

 For a tool to have the greatest success of inferring a memory, you should structure your code like this: